biell/alti-server/README.md

     attempts to join will result in a kick.
 This value differs from the server enforced level requirements, as it only affects players of Ace Ranks `1` through `10`.
+    The smaller number between `noviceLevel` and
+    `aceLevel` will be used to set the server's `minLevel` configuration.

   * **snarkChance [#]**<br>
     Specify the likelihood that a snarky comment will be made